LEVACT 2.5 MG/ML POWDER FOR CONCENTRATE FOR SOLUTION FOR INFUSION

-In this leaflet:
+What is in this leaflet:

 What Levact is and what it is used for

 How to use Levact

 Possible side effects

 How to store Levact

 1. WHAT LEVACT IS AND WHAT IT IS USED FOR

 Levact is a medicine which is used for the treatment of

 certain types of cancer (cytotoxic medicine).

 Levact is used alone (monotherapy) or in combination with

 other medicines for the treatment of the following forms of

-–– chronic lymphocytic leukaemia in
+–– chronic lymphocytic leukaemia in cases where

-2. BEFORE YOU USE LEVACT
+2. WHAT YOU NEED TO KNOW BEFORE YOU USE LEVACT

 Do not use Levact

-–– if you are hypersensitive (allergic) to
+–– if you are allergic to bendamustine hydrochloride or any

 –– if you have severe liver dysfunction (damage to the

 functional cells of the liver);

 –– if you have yellowing of the skin or whites of the eyes

 caused by liver or blood problems (jaundice);

 –– if you have severely disturbed bone marrow function

 (bone marrow depression) and serious changes in your

 –– if you have had major surgical operations less than 30

-days before starting
+days before starting treatment;

 –– if you have an infection, especially one accompanied by a

-reduction in white blood
+reduction in white blood cells (leucocytopenia);

 –– in combination with yellow fever vaccines.